General Race Information

 Study the maps and crew accessible aid station locations before hand so you are familiar with the routes, distances and time required reaching each aid station.
 Please remember that many of the roads you will be traveling on are steep, narrow and winding.
 The time that it takes to travel from aid station to aid station may be longer than expected for the distance.
 Please be safe and drive within the speed limits posted.
 Drive defensively at all times.
 It is common to feel an urgent need to hurry while traveling to the next aid station and develop "lead foot".
 Slow down and stay alert while driving.
 Thinking too far ahead is a distraction you can ill afford.
 Also, the nervous energy of anticipation somehow blunts normal hunger urges.
 Remember, crew and pacers need to eat regularly.

-Crews are allowed at Big Mountain, Lamb's Canyon and Brighton Lodge.
-There is also a pacer exchange point at Top Of The Wall.
-Big Mountain and Lamb's Canyon aid stations get extremely crowded.
-Please take only one car to these places.
-Please use the Little Dell parking as a staging area for both Big Mountain and Lamb's.
-When your runner has arrived at the previous aid station, the communications crew at Little Dell will give you a parking pass for the the desired aid station.
-Please leave the station as soon as your runner starts for the next aid station in order to make room for others.
-Communications volunteers at the aid stations and at the Little Dell parking area can help you predict when your runner will arrive at Big Mountain and Lamb's Canyon.
+Crews are allowed at Big Mountain, Lamb's Canyon, Brighton and the Finish Line.
+In addition, pacer exchange points are Big Mountain, Lamb's Canyon, Brighton and Top Of The Wall.
+Big Mountain and Lamb's Canyon aid stations get extremely crowded so please take only one car to these locations.
+Please use the Washington Park interim parking as a staging area for both Big Mountain and Lamb's Canyon.
+When your runner has arrived at the Swallow Rocks aid station, the communications crew at Washington Park will give you a parking pass for Big Mountain.
+The crew at Washington Park will give you a pass for Lamb's Canyon 30 minutes after your runner arrives at the Alexander Ridge aid station.
+Please leave Big Mountain and Lamb's as soon as your runner starts for the next aid station in order to make room for others.
+Communications volunteers at the aid stations and at the Washington parking area can help you predict when your runner will arrive at Big Mountain and Lamb's Canyon.
+In addition, you will be able to access that information yourself if you wish with your smartphone using a link that will be available on our website throughout the race.
 There is ample paking at the Brighton aid station but because of overcrowding in the station itself we ask that crews only enter the station while there runner is there.

 Car pacing is not allowed.
 Do not follow along side your runner.
 This is dangerous and can cause too much dust and make breathing difficult for the runners behind you.